Daferia/walk-haven-scroll/README.md

 ## User Goals
 * Visually appealing, including images.
-* Easily navigated around.
+* Easily navigated around on single page but feel like a multi-page layout.
 * Quality and valuable content.
-* Easily found contact details.
+* Easily found contact form.
-* Form to contact the Owners.
+* Quick footer links to social media.

 ## User Stories
 * As an End User, I want to be infomred of how the park came to be.